steffichoi/e-cal/README.md

 - swipe an item to delete, snackbar popup confirming action; allows user to undo action
 - view event detail from clicking on event in sidebar
 - date time picker for adding tasks with constraints on start and end time
+- location view in maps, on click location icon in add task fragment

 NOT IMPLEMENTED
-- location using googla maps api in add task fragment

 - to do list in side bar showing to do items for this date ->// add task button present? or click on time slot?